morloderex/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

  + $result = substr($string ?? '', 0, $length);
 </code>

-As noted above - PHPCompatibility, CodeSniffer, Rector, etc are unable to find or update these cases.
+As noted above - Rector can add //(string)// type casting automatically, but I have no idea how this improves code quality.

 ===== Proposal =====